Efpophis/LDGControl/README.md

 ## Linux version

 I made a linux version of this code that's very stripped down and only runs on the command line.
-It's up here on Github somewhere...
+It's up here on GitHub somewhere...

 ## NEW - Remote Operation

-You can now connect to a socat server running on a remote machine to control each device over tcp/ip.
+You can now connect to a socat server running on a remote machine to control each device over TCP/IP.
 Check out my [socat_server](https://github.com/efpophis/socat_server) repo for further info.

 ## NEW - Flex 6000 series integration

-The program now has a rudimentary capability to discover a Flex 6000 series radio on your network and trigger the flex's "transmit tune" functionality when you use Memory Tune or Full Tune.
+The program now has a rudimentary capability to discover a Flex 6000 series radio on your network and trigger the Flex's "transmit tune" functionality when you use Memory Tune or Full Tune.
 One-stop tuning for flex users, yay!

 ## Ardugnome edit (November 2022)